Icinga/icinga2/doc/9-icinga2-api.md

 was malformed.

-A status in the range of 500 generally means that there was a server-side problem and Icinga 2 is unable to process your request currently.
+A status in the range of 500 generally means that there was a server-side problem and Icinga 2 is unable to process your request.

 ### <a id="icinga2-api-responses"></a> Responses

 Successful requests will send back a response body containing a `results` list.
-Depending on the number of affected objects in your request, the results may contain one or more entries.
+Depending on the number of affected objects in your request, the `results` list may contain more than one entry.

 The output will be sent back as a JSON object: